bugzmanov/nes_ebook/src/chapter_6_4.md

 > Control register decides which of two banks should be used for background (and which one should be used for sprites)
 > <div style="text-align:left"><img src="./images/ch6.4/image_3_control_register_highlight.png" width="50%"/></div>

 In addition to 960 bytes for tiles, a nametable holds 64 bytes that specify color palette, we will discuss later.
-In total a single frame is defined by 1024 bytes (960 + 64).
+In total, a single frame is defined by 1024 bytes (960 + 64).
 PPU VRAM can simultaneously hold two nametables - state of two frames.

 Two additional nametables that exist in the address space of the PPU must be either mapped to existing tables or to extra RAM space on a cartridge.
 More details: http://wiki.nesdev.com/w/index.php/Mirroring

 Nametables are populated by CPU during program execution (using Addr and Data registers that we've implemented).
-It's fully determined by game code.
+It's entirely determined by game code.
 All we need to do is to read the correct part of the VRAM.

 The algorithm to draw current background:
 1) Determine which nametable being used for the current screen (by reading bit 0 and bit 1 from Control register)